-- In the previous section, we had already computed the 3-hr average concentration pattern from 03-06 UTC on the 26th.
+- In the previous section, we had already computed the 1-hr average concentration pattern from 01-02 UTC on the 26th.
 Open the Concentration / Display / Concentration / Contours menu and set the ESRI Generate radio-button.
-Execute will open the display and also create two ASCII text files, GIS_00100_ps_00.txt (and .att), in generate format.
+Execute will open the display and also create two ASCII text files, GIS_01000_html_01.txt (and .att), in generate format.
 The file name changes slightly according to the time period and output layer.
 The .txt file contains the contour polygon points and .att file contains optional attribute information.

 GIS software provides a powerful display tool that can be used to overlay a variety of different products on the same map.
-The sample shapefiles on the CD were all obtained from public sources.
+The sample shapefiles in the maps directory were all obtained from public sources.

 These GIS programs are optional because several of the HYSPLIT graphical programs also have a rudimentary capability to display shapefiles and overlay multiple products which will be demonstrated in the next section.